Register Trademark Online: Everything You Need to Know

 For every category listed in your application, you will need to pay the required fee.
 You will also need to use the USPTO Trademark Manual to correctly identify the services or goods that you are registering.
 Information related to your mark, such as a translation of non-English words or a description of marks that use color, may also need to be included in your application.

 If you need help to register a trademark online, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.